Buying a new car

-If you’ve bought your car from a dealer, they register it and provide the registration plates on collection.
-The dealer must have the new registration plates fitted before you take it away.
+The dealer must also have the new registration plates fitted before you take it away.

-If you register the car yourself at the NCT centre, and the VRT payment has been accepted, the registration number assigned to the vehicle by Revenue will be issued to you.
+If you register the car yourself at an NCT centre and your VRT payment has been accepted, Revenue will give you the registration number assigned to the vehicle.
 You can buy Irish number plates at the NCT centre on the day of the inspection.
-The plates must be displayed on the car within 3 days from the date of registration.

 You must register the vehicle before you can pay motor tax.
 It is an offence to drive an unregistered vehicle in Ireland.

 By law, you must pay motor tax for your vehicle.
-Motor tax is a charge set by Government and collected by local authorities.
-You can pay motor tax for a new vehicle by post or in person at your local motor tax office.
-Alternatively, it can also be paid online at motortax.ie.
+You can pay motor tax for a new vehicle:

-By law, you must have motor insurance before you can drive in a public place.
+By law, you must have motor insurance before you can drive in a public place and you must display the insurance disc on the windscreen.
 It is a serious offence to drive without insurance.
-If you do so, you could be fined, have penalty points put on your driving licence, or be disqualified from driving.
-Find out more in our document about motor insurance.
+If you do, you could be fined, have penalty points put on your driving licence, or be disqualified from driving.

 Vehicle labellingA colour-coded labelling system for new cars shows their carbon dioxide (CO2) emissions.
 These labels are displayed on, or near, any new car for sale.